AlbertoIbarra/DataViz_Course/Data Descriptions/airbnb_bos.md

     + `monthly_price`, the listing's weekly price in US dollars.
 Mostly missing.

-    + `security_deposit` the security deposit in US dollars, with missing values.
+    + `security_deposit` the security deposit in US dollars, with many missing values.
 Many hosts request a security deposit, but the money is not touched unless the host files a claim and Airbnb agrees to the charges.

-    + `cleaning_fee`, the cleaning fee in US dollars, with missing values.
+    + `cleaning_fee`, the cleaning fee in US dollars, with many missing values.
 Hosts have the option of charging this in order to clean their space for a guest.

-    + `guests_included`, maximum number of guests allowed.
+    + `guests_included`, the maximum number of guests allowed.

-    + `extra_people`, extra guest fee in US dollars.
+    + `extra_people`, the extra guest fee in US dollars.

     + `calendar_updated`, the last time the calendar of the listing has been updated, taking values such as 'never', 'today', 'yesterday', etc. Note that the data from the table `calendar` are valid only for the days the calendar is up to date.

-    + `number_of_reviews`, number of reviews of this listings that have been posted.
+    + `number_of_reviews`, the number of reviews of this listings that have been posted.

-    + `first_review`, date of the first review, as yyyy-mm-dd, with missing values.
+    + `first_review`, the date of the first review, as yyyy-mm-dd.

-    + `last_review`, date of the last review, as yyyy-mm-dd, with missing values.
+    + `last_review`, the date of the last review, as yyyy-mm-dd.

-    + `review_scores_rating`, average reviewers' rating of overall experience (what was your guest’s overall experience?).
-Range 1-100, with missing values.
+    + `review_scores_rating`, the average reviewers' rating of overall experience (*what was your guest’s overall experience?*).
+Range 1-100, with many missing values.

-    + `review_scores_accuracy`, average reviewers' rating of accuracy (how accurately did your listing page represent your space?).
-Range 1-10, with missing values.
+    + `review_scores_accuracy`, the average reviewers' rating of accuracy (*how accurately did your listing page represent your space?*).
+Range 1-10, with many missing values.

-    + `review_scores_cleanliness`, average reviewers' rating of cleanliness (did your guests feel that your space was clean and tidy?).
-Range 1-10, with missing values.
+    + `review_scores_cleanliness`, the average reviewers' rating of cleanliness (*did your guests feel that your space was clean and tidy?*).
+Range 1-10, with many missing values.

-    + `review_scores_checkin`, average reviewers' rating of arrival (how smoothly did their check-in go?).
-Range 1-10, with missing values.
+    + `review_scores_checkin`, the average reviewers' rating of arrival (*how smoothly did their check-in go?*).
+Range 1-10, with many missing values.

-    + `review_scores_communication`, average reviewers' rating of communication (how well did you communicate with your guest before and during their stay?).
-Range 1-10, with missing values.
+    + `review_scores_communication`, the average reviewers' rating of communication (*how well did you communicate with your guest before and during their stay?*).
+Range 1-10, with many missing values.

-    + `review_scores_location`, average reviewers' rating of location (how did guests feel about your neighborhood?).
-Range 1-10, with missing values.
+    + `review_scores_location`, the average reviewers' rating of location (*how did guests feel about your neighborhood?*).
+Range 1-10, with many missing values.

-    + `review_scores_value`, average reviewers' rating of value (did your guest feel your listing provided good value for the price?).
-Range 1-10, with missing values.
+    + `review_scores_value`, the average reviewers' rating of value (*did your guest feel your listing provided good value for the price?*).
+Range 1-10, with many missing values.

     + `instant_bookable`, a dummy for Instant Book listings.
 Instant Book listings do not require approval from the host before they can be booked.

-    + `cancellation_policy`, cancellation policy, taking values 'flexible' (full refund within limited period), 'moderate' (full refund within limited period), 'strict' (full refund if cancellation is within 48 hours of booking), 'super_strict_30' ( 50% refund up until 30 days prior to check in), 'super_strict_60' (50% refund up until 60 days prior to check in) and 'long term' (first month not refundable, 30 day notice for cancellation).
+    + `cancellation_policy`, the cancellation policy, taking values 'flexible' (full refund within limited period), 'moderate' (full refund within limited period), 'strict' (full refund if cancellation is within 48 hours of booking), 'super_strict_30' ( 50% refund up until 30 days prior to check in), 'super_strict_60' (50% refund up until 60 days prior to check in) and 'long term' (first month not refundable, 30 day notice for cancellation).

     + `require_guest_profile_picture`, a dummy for requiring a guest profile picture.

     + `require_guest_phone_verification`, a dummy for requiring the guest phone verification.

-    + `reviews_per_month`, average number of reviews per month, with missing values.
+    + `reviews_per_month`, the average number of reviews per month, with many missing values.

-* The table `neighbourhoods` is a list of the 26 neighbourhoods of Boston.
-It has one fields:
+* The table `neighbourhoods` is a list of the 73 neighbourhoods of Barcelona.
+It has two fields:

+    + `neighbourhood_group`, 10 groups of neighbourhoods.

     + `neighbourhood`, described above.

-* The table `reviews` contains 68,275 detailed reviews for listings in Boston.
+* The table `reviews` contains about 68,000 detailed reviews for listings in Boston.
 The fields are:

     + `listing_id`, described above.

     + `review_id`, a unique review's ID.

-    + `date`, the review's date, as yyyy-mm-dd.
+    + `review_date`, the review's date, as yyyy-mm-dd.

     + `reviewer_id`, a unique author's ID.